muhammeta7/Python-Tutorial/README.md

 ### <a id="why"></a>Why Learn Python?
 1. Easy to Use
   * Focus on programming concepts versus learning syntax.
+  * Indentation allows for coder to not have to worry about semi-colon
   * User friendly documentation and installation.
   * Developers contribute religiously to community by creating **Python** libraries.
- * Syntax
 2. Powerful
  * Google, Dropbox, Spotify all use Python.
 * Allows for cross-platform compatibility.
 * Suited for rapid delivery and maintenance.
 3. Versatile